roobertorres/react-axios-weather-api/README.md

 # Weather API with React and Axios

-🇧🇷 Este projeto permite ver a previsão do tempo para a cidade requisitada
+🇧🇷 Este projeto permite consultar a previsão do tempo para a cidade desejada

 🇺🇸 This project lets you see the forecast for the requested city